-When Greg Donnelly bought a small respiratory staffing company in 2006, he immediately set to work growing the business, focusing on providing excellent care and nurturing solid client relationships.
+When Greg Donnelly bought a small respiratory staffing company, he immediately set to work growing the business, focusing on providing excellent care and nurturing solid client relationships.
 First Select Medical Staffing gained a foothold in the market and began to grow, from five therapists to 51.
 What Donnelly didn’t count on was the deepening recession and resulting credit crunch.
-His relatively new fast-growing company needed funding for payroll: his first payroll in 2006 was $700, and by April of 2008 it was $40,000 every two weeks.
+His relatively new fast-growing company needed funding for payroll: his first payroll was $700, and within two years it was $40,000 every two weeks.

 “Banks weren’t lending to small businesses, especially one that was a staffing company: they didn’t have a lot of experience with companies like mine,” Donnelly recalls.

 He started looking into funding options and found PRN Funding, LLC, a medical staffing factor, and Phil Cohen.